ptfonseca/pcal/README.md

 Some utility functions are also included:

-  - `bfactor_to_prob()` turns Bayes factors into posterior probabilities using a formula from Berger and Delampady (1987)
+  - `bfactor_to_prob()` turns Bayes factors into posterior probabilities using a formula from Berger and Delampady (1987).

-  - `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the scales suggested by Jeffreys (1961) and Kass and Raftery (1995)
+  - `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the scales suggested by Jeffreys (1961) and Kass and Raftery (1995).

   - `bfactor_log_interpret()` is similar to `bfactor_interpret()` but
-    takes logarithms of Bayes factors as input
+    takes logarithms of Bayes factors as input.

 ## Installation